Pre-Kindergarten, Miss Kaylie Berrett

 - Read, Read, Read!!
 Read to your child as much as you can.
 Build their imagination and their love for reading this summer!
 A great way to start reading more is to set a goal, like one book per day.
 After a week, try adding another book to everyday.
 The local library always has great summer reading programs for these little guys that will make reading fun for the whole family.

 - Identify letters in everyday items and adventures.
 Your can identify letters on anything from street signs to cereal boxes.
+Need a fun in the sun summer activity?
+Spray some shaving cream down on an outdoor table and practice writing letters and numbers with your finger!

 - Practice one-to-one counting.
 I try to incorporate counting anywhere and everywhere I can.
 Put focuse on touching each item you count.